mom-ocean/MOM5/doc/web/quickstart.md

 You can access the source code by following these [download instructions](http://www.mom-ocean.org/web/downloads)

-In the sections below, `test_case` is a generic name referring to the name of a specific experiment you are working on.
-After you clone the repository from github a directory called `mom/` in your working directory, which will be referred to as `$root_dir` in this guide.
+In the sections below, `TEST_CASE` is a generic name referring to the name of a specific experiment you are working on.
+After you clone the repository from github you will have a directory called `mom/` in your working directory, which will be referred to as `$root_dir` in this guide.

 ## How to compile and run the MOM tests